 Now that you’ve configured your WordPress plugins to send e-commerce data.
 Let’s see if they are being sent to the data layer.

-If you’re using a site where you don’t have access to GTM, or you’re auditing a competitor’s site for data layer event pushes, you can use Chrome plugins to see the events.
+If you’re using a site without access to GTM or you’re auditing a competitor’s site for data layer event pushes, you can use Chrome plugins to see the events.

 To use GTM preview mode, go to your Google Tag Manager account and select Preview.

-In the tag assistant tab that opens up, enter your website (the one where you’ve connected that GTM account).
+In the tag assistant tab that opens, enter your website (the one where you connected that GTM account).
 Hit Connect.

-After you hit connect, you’ll either see a new window that opens your website or a new tab.
+After you hit connect, you’ll see a new window opening your website or a new tab.

 Tip: Make sure your adblockers are off.
-Sometimes VPN or other extensions also block ads and tracking scripts, so make sure to allow them to see the connection.
+Sometimes, VPN or other extensions also block ads and tracking scripts, so allow them to see the connection.

-Now click continue, and head over to the tab where your website is open.
+Now click continue, and head to the tab where your website is open.

 Do a few actions on your site, such as adding a product to the cart.

 You might notice some different code/ information in your data layer.
-It’s because in GTM4WP – I enabled some other options such as log visitor state.
+It’s because, in GTM4WP, I enabled other options, such as log visitor state.
 But the important thing for you to notice is the “add_to_cart” event in the sidebar.

 GTM reads this from the data layer, which would also have “add_to_cart” mentioned as an event.
 Moreover, you’ll also see eCommerce data being pushed along with the event.

-This verifies that your WooCommerce site is now pushing e-commerce events to the data layer.
+This verifies that your WooCommerce site pushes e-commerce events to the data layer.

-You can now use this information to set up tags in Google Tag Manager – to be able to send that information to Google Analytics.
+You can now use this information to set up tags in Google Tag Manager and send that information to Google Analytics.

 How you use the information in Google Analytics is up to you.
-But a good way to do it use Looker studio reports and creating a dashboard for measuring your WooCommerce shop performance.
+But a good way to do it is to is to use Looker studio reports and create a dashboard for measuring your WooCommerce shop performance.

 Next Steps